isabellepham/isabellepham.github.io/_pages/about.md

 ## Education

 Isabelle is a Cornelius Vanderbilt Scholar at Vanderbilt in Peabody College.
 She has a 3.90/4.00 GPA and is involved with numerous campus organizations including Alpha Kappa Psi Business Fraternity, Student Consulting for Nonprofit Organizations, Kappa Theta Pi Technology Fratnerity, and Commodore Capital Group.
+Isabelle is seeking a role in finance where she can apply strong problem-solving, analytical, and technical skills.

 * Vanderbilt University (Class of 2027)
   * BS Human and Organizational Development